Characters of Final Fantasy VIII: Rinoa Heartilly

-In battle, she uses a weapon called a "Blaster Edge", which consists of an arm holster and a projectile that returns like a boomerang.
+In battle, she wields the "Blaster Edge", which consists of an arm holster and a projectile that returns like a boomerang.
 In her Combine Limit Break, she attacks in unison with her dog, Angelo.
 When Rinoa gains Sorceress powers, she acquires a second Limit Break, Angel Wing, which increases her spell-casting ability, along with rendering her in a state of "magic" berserk for the remainder of the battle.